What international destinations are reopening to tourists?

 “We also want to assure our guests that they will not be charged any additional fees to enter the Maldives.”

-Travelers traveling must have a confirmed reservation at a tourist facility with a “Safe Tourism License” as well as a special tourist visa available for those committed to spending a minimum of 14 days in the country.
+According to the draft proposal, travelers traveling must have a confirmed reservation at a tourist facility with a “Safe Tourism License”.

+But the destination’s tourism board has confirmed to CNN Travel that visitors won’t have to commit to spending a minimum of 14 days in the country, as previously suggested.

-Visitors must also present a valid medical certificate confirming that they are free of Covid-19.
+Visitors will also be required to present a medical certificate confirming proof of a negative Covid-19 test taken at least two weeks before landing at the destination.

 Maldives received more than 1.7 million visitors in 2019 and the destination expected the numbers to rise to two million in 2020.